Tuk93/Model_Deployment/README.md

 2.Change your directory to the cloned repo.

-3.First you can test the locally using local_test, to do so you can insert image url in  file predict.sh file and then build the container as below:
+3.First you can test the locally using local_test, to do so you can insert image url in  file 'predict.sh' and then build the container as below:

   docker build . -t mask